OussamaKasraoui/MERN-SHOPS/README.md

 https://github.com/hiddenfounders/web-coding-challenge/blob/master/coding-challenge.md

-the project consists of two folders One for the server side scripts, and the seconde for the Client side scripts. besides some Envirenments Variables which must be declared first of all :
+the project consists of two folders One for the server side scripts, and the seconde for the Client side scripts. besides some Envirenments Variables which must be declared first of all ( check MongoDB section ) :

 SECRETORKEY="Your Secret Or Key "               [STRING]  // required by JWT      Library